mewmix/ContestBot/README.md

 - `pytest ContestBot/tests.py -s`

 Run on Raspberry Pi:
-- for account warmup: set config.sleep_multiplier to 2 for a week then 1.5, 1
+- for account warmup: set config.sleep_multiplier to 2 for first week, then 1
 - make Twitter app with read and write privileges
 - cd into project directory and install requirements.txt (pip3 install -r requirements.txt)
 - fill parameters in config file (API keys, sleep_multiplier for account warmup, other settings), can save them in separate file for safekeeping